JAPAN IN WINTER BIRDING TOUR: DETAILED ITINERARY

-There are international flights into Haneda arriving early this morning, in time for the tour start, or we can book you into an hotel near the airport if you are arriving the previous day.
+There are international flights into Haneda arriving early this morning in time for the tour start or we can book you into a hotel near the airport if you are arriving the previous day.

 Other species we are likely to encounter here include Oriental Turtle Dove, Great Spotted Woodpecker, Brown Dipper, Winter Wren, Long-tailed Tit, Willow Tit, Coal Tit, Japanese Tit, Eurasian Nuthatch, Eurasian Jay, Asian Azure-winged Magpie, Large-billed Crow, Carrion Crow (the local form is sometimes split as Oriental Crow), Eurasian Tree Sparrow, Brambling, Grey-capped Greenfinch, Hawfinch and Meadow Bunting, while Eurasian Bullfinch is occasionally encountered (and the form here is sometimes split as Grey-bellied Bullfinch).